HelloJohnito/Dodgey-Bird/README.md

 ### Technical Implementation

-The game logic for Dodgey Bird is written in JavaScript with a bit of jQuery to show/hide the start and the retry menu.
+The game logic for Dodgey Bird is written in JavaScript with a hint of jQuery to show/hide the start and the retry menu.
 Dodgey Bird implements the HTML Canvas to render and update the game onto display.

 #### Collision Calculation